Graphs without a partition into two proportionally dense subgraphs: Conclusion and further work

 \section{Conclusion and further work}

-The definition we use to describe a community structure is interesting because each vertex has to satisfy a condition depending not only on its degree but also on the size of the communities.
-The removal or addition of a vertex in a part of the partition affects all the vertices of the two parts, as the sizes of both parts are updated.
-This makes the problem particularly interesting to work with, and complex from an algorithmic point of view.
+The definition of a proportionally dense subgraph is based on a combination of local and global properties, where each vertex has to satisfy a condition depending not only on its degree but also on the size of the subgraph.
+This property makes the problem complex from an algorithmic point of view and requires a novel approach.

-Thanks to our counterexamples, we get a new insight into the problem, and we hope to find some necessary structural properties to characterize graphs that do not have a $2$-community structure.
-The main open question is the complexity of the $2$-community structure problem which is unknown for both connected and disconnected variants.
-Other community related problems could also be studied, and the results may yield to a better understanding of the inherent complexity of using such a definition.